 RIM projects will affect people in your organization.
 The impact may vary by organization, and different areas within your organization will experience the change in unique ways.
-The documents, emails and electronic content have become mission critical, and we need to create, save and access that content in ways that are intuitive and make sense to us.
-Users have invested time and mental energy to understand their current system (be it a shared drive or other content repository).
+Documents, emails and electronic content have become mission critical, and we need to create, save and access that content in intuitive ways that make sense to us.
+Users have invested time and mental energy into understanding their current system (be it a shared drive or other content repository).
 Sure, the right tools can certainly help with this, but if you do not engage your organization's people as part of a business change-management plan, you run the risk that user adoption of the new program will be low, and you will fall short of achieving your compliance goals and requirements.

 Effectively Adapting to Change

 Here are ten things that people need to effectively adapt to change: